Applicants who want to become a CT Notary Public must complete the following steps:

 Certificate of Character

-Print out the Certificate of Character and ask a public official, or a professional person unrelated to you and have personally known you for at least a year, to complete the form.
+Print out the Certificate of Character and ask a public official, or a professional person who is unrelated to you and has personally known you for at least a year, to complete the form.

 Application